ytmimi/Chess.com-Public-Game-Data-API/README.md

 Along with CSVs/nationality.csv, CSVs/chess_data.csv is created. chess_data.csv contains all the data acquired from the API.

-Jupyter Notebook with analysis of the data is soon to come!
+Jupyter Notebook with analysis of the data coming soon!